Some Remarks on Anosov Families: Introduction

 An \emph{Anosov family} is a (biinfinite) sequence of diffeomorphisms along a sequence of compact Riemannian manifolds, with an invariant sequence of splittings of the tangent bundle into expanding and contracting subspaces, and with a uniform upper bound for the contraction and lower bound for the expansion.

 Anosov families (Definition \ref{anosovfamily}) were introduced by P. Arnoux and A. Fisher in \cite{Fisher}, motivated by generalizing the notion of Anosov diffeomorphisms.
 The authors concentrated their studies on linear Anosov families on the two-torus.
-The first goal was to get a natural notion of completion for the colletion of the set of all orientation-preserving linear Anosov diffeomorphisms on the two-torus (see \cite{Fisher}).
-Authors have been study Anosov families.
+The first goal was to get a natural notion of completion for the collection of the set of all orientation-preserving linear Anosov diffeomorphisms on the two-torus (see \cite{Fisher}).
 Young \cite{Young} proved that families consisting of $C^{1+1}$ perturbations of an Anosov diffeomorphism of class $C^2$ are Anosov families.
 In \cite{KawanL} and \cite{SHA0} the authors studied formulas for the entropy of a non-stationary subshifts of finite type.
-Recently, Muentes, studied in his doctoral thesis, \cite{JeoLS, JeoSS}, the Stable and Unstable Manifold Theorem for Anosov family and the stability structural of Anosov families on compact Riemannian manifolds.
+Muentes studied the stable and unstable manifold Theorem for Anosov families and the structural stability of Anosov families on compact Riemannian manifolds (see \cite{JeoLS, JeoOA, JeoSS}).
+Recently, Chupeng Wu and Yunhua Zhou in \cite{Chupeng}, obtained a symbolic representation for Anosov families given by a non-stationary subshift of finite type (see also \cite{Fisher}, \cite{Liu}).
 In this work we will study some properties related to hyperbolicity in the Anosov families.

-From the work done by Walter in \cite{Walters}, many attempts have been made to express the concept of hyperbolicity in topological terms.
-Notions as shadowing, expansiveness, canonical coordinates, Markov partitions, and others, were essential to achieve results.
-In this work we will study exactly these properties in Anosov families: expansiveness, canonical coordinates, shadowing and Markov partitions.
-Unfortunately, we are able to obtain such results only for Anosov families whose sequence are of $C^2$-diffeomorphisms with derivative limited.
-Under these conditions we get our main four theorems.
+{From the work done by Walter in \cite{Walters}, many attempts have been made to express the concept of hyperbolicity in topological terms.
+Notions as shadowing, expansiveness, canonical coordinates, Markov partitions, and others, were essential to achieve results related to hyperbolicity}.
+In this work we will study exactly these properties in Anosov families.
+We are able to obtain such results only for Anosov families whose sequence are of $C^2$-diffeomorphisms with bounded derivative.
 The first result is about the structure of canonical coordinates for Anosov families (Definition \ref{Canonical}).

 \begin{theorema}Anosov families admit canonical coordinates. \end{theorema}

 We also investigate the \emph{expansiveness} property.
 In rough terms, the concept of expansiveness means that if two points stay near for forward and backward iterates, then they must be equal.
 In some sense, expansive systems can be considered chaotic since they exhibit sensitivity to the initial conditions.
 The appropriate notion of expansiveness for sequences of diffeomorphisms is given in Definition \ref{Expansive}.
 Our second result follows: